 - Visiting a friend, family member, or neighbor’s home

-- Parks, mainly when owners let their dogs off leash
+- Parks, mainly when owners let their dogs off-leash

-Common Canine Bite Injuries
+Common Dog Bite Injuries in St. Louis

 In some situations, dog bites are minor.
 A quick snap of a dog’s teeth may only leave a few puncture wounds that can heal without stitches after a thorough cleaning.
 Although, you should always visit a physician after dog bites to reduce the chance of infection.
 Unfortunately, not all dog bite victims can walk away so lucky.
 Dogs can be vicious, and some breeds have tremendous jaw strength.
 They can bite someone multiple times, tear skin, muscle, and tendons, and even fracture bones.

 Some of the most common injuries caused by dog bites include:

 - Post-traumatic stress disorder

 Depending on where you or your loved one was bitten, you may have permanent physical limitations or permanent scarring and disfigurement.
 This is particularly distressing if the scarring is on your or your loved one’s face.
 Also, the stronger and more aggressive the dog, the more significant an attack may be, sometimes leading to catastrophic or deadly injuries.
 If you lost a loved one in a fatal dog attack, it is imperative to speak with a St. Louis dog bite lawyer as soon as you can.

 Contact a Dog Bite Attorney in St. Louis, MO